Optimality model: Starlings

 One common use of the optimality model is in optimal foraging theory.
 For example, the foraging behavior in starlings can be predicted using an optimality model, specifically a marginal value theorem model.
 Researchers compared the amount of time a bird forages to the distance the bird travels to the foraging ground.
 Birds try to maximize the amount of food they take back to their offspring.
 Starlings mostly feed their offspring leatherjackets.
 As starlings gather more leatherjackets, it becomes increasingly difficult and time-consuming to find subsequent leatherjackets with the additional prey in their mouths.
 Thus at some point, it benefits them to stop expending extra energy to find additional food and return to their nests instead.
 A graph of this phenomenon, called a loading curve, compares foraging time to the number of prey captured.
 Alex Kacelnik predicted that the curve would fluctuate depending on the starling's travel time.
 He predicted that starlings traveling further would spend more time at the foraging site to achieve optimal foraging behavior.
-It's important that these starlings spend extra time at the foraging ground because it takes a lot of energy to travel back and forth from its nest.
+It is important that these starlings spend extra time at the foraging ground because it takes a lot of energy to travel back and forth from its nest.
 On the other hand, he predicted starlings traveling shorter distances to foraging grounds should spend less time foraging, making more frequent trips in order to optimize their behavior.
-Since these starlings have a shorter distance to travel, they don't need to put as much energy into searching for leatherjackets because it is easier for them to return to the foraging ground.
+Since these starlings have a shorter distance to travel, they do not need to put as much energy into searching for leatherjackets because it is easier for them to return to the foraging ground.
 His results were consistent with his predictions.